campa-consortium/pals/README.md

 # Particle Accelerator Lattice Standard (PALS)

 An effort to create a standard to promote lattice information exchange for particle accelerators.
-PALS can also serve as the language for new simulation programs and the associated code that comes with PALS will be usable to read/write lattice files thus saving considerable programming time.
+PALS can also serve as the language format for new simulation programs and the associated code that comes with PALS will be usable to read/validate/write lattice files thus saving considerable programming time.

 [Online documents.](https://pals-project.readthedocs.io)

 ## Scope

-PALS is a standard for describing  focus on the physical layout and properties of a machine.
+PALS is a standard for describing particle accelerator lattices, with focus on the physical layout and properties of a machine.
-The tracking of particles is not part of PALS although some tracking related parameters that can be useful to share will be described by the standard.
+The tracking of particles is not part of PALS, although some tracking related parameters that can be useful to share will be described by the standard.

 ## Participation